-In consideration of the services provided by Contractor in accordance with all terms, conditions, and specifications set forth in this Agreement and in Exhibit A, County shall make payment to Contractor based on the rates and in the manner specified in Exhibit B. County reserves the right to withhold payment if County determines that the quantity or quality of the work performed is unacceptable.
-In no event shall County's total fiscal obligation under this Agreement exceed TWO MILLION SEVEN HUNDRED TWENTY-ONE THOUSAND FOUR HUNDRED FIFTY-SEVEN DOLLARS (\$2,721,457).
-In the event that County makes any advance payments, Contractor agrees to refund any amounts in excess of the amount owed by County at the time of contract termination or expiration.
+In consideration of the services provided by Contractor in accordance with all terms, conditions, and specifications set forth in this Agreement and in Exhibits A, C, F, I, and P, County shall make payment to Contractor based on the rates and in the manner specified in Exhibit B. County reserves the right to withhold payment if County determines that the quantity or quality of the work performed is unacceptable.
+In no event shall County's total fiscal obligation under this Agreement exceed FOUR MILLION THIRTY-TWO THOUSAND AND NINETY-THREE DOLLARS (\$4,032,093).
+In the event that the County makes any advance payments, Contractor agrees to refund any amounts in excess of the amount owed by the County at the time of contract termination or expiration.
 Contractor is not entitled to payment for work not performed as required by this agreement.